jsk-ros-pkg/jsk_roseus/roseus_bt/sample/README.md

 We start with a simple behavior tree, composed only by a few actions organized into a single sequence.
 The model file https://github.com/Affonso-Gui/jsk_roseus/blob/roseus_bt/roseus_bt/sample/models/t01_simple_tree.xml is divided into the following two main sections:
 - `<BehaviorTree/>` specifies the tree structure
-- `<TreeNodesModel/>` specifies the custom node pallete
+- `<TreeNodesModel/>` specifies the custom node palette

 Every `<Action/>` tag in the `<TreeNodesModel/>` must be provided with an arbitrary `server_name` field.

 The recommended way to write a xml model file is to use the Groot editor and then edit in the required fields afterwards.

-Both the `<BehaviorTree/>` tag in the xml model file and the euslisp server are loaded at runtime, but changes in the node pallete (`<TreeNodesModel/>`) must be re-generated and re-compiled.
+Both the `<BehaviorTree/>` tag in the xml model file and the euslisp server are loaded at runtime, but changes in the node palette (`<TreeNodesModel/>`) must be re-generated and re-compiled.

 #### Run the code